-With over 12.5 million visitors in 2019, the Great Smoky Mountains National Park is the most visited National Park in the US.
-Over 2 million of those visitors make their way to the historical, and stunning, Cades Cove.
+With over 12.5 million annual visitors, the Great Smoky Mountains National Park is the most visited National Park in the US.
+Over 2 million of those visitors make their way to the historical and stunning Cades Cove.

 Surround by mountains on all sides, the long flat valley of Cades Cove is unique for the Great Smoky Mountains.
 This unusual combination of thick forested mountains, grassy field lands, marshy wetlands, and mountain streams bring an abundance of animal and plant life.